Have your very own Thomas Bewick print

 As opposed to a copy of a painting for which an artist’s work is merely mimicked, these prints are actually made by the very blocks that Bewick himself created through the same process, meaning that each print has been indirectly crafted by him.
 What’s more, no two prints are the same and each features its own individuality and unique details.
 It is this idiosyncrasy that gives these prints character and a degree of originality.

-Below is a selection of the prints currently available from Cherryburn.
+Below are the prints currently available from Cherryburn.
 They can bought either framed (£100) or unframed (£50), and every penny goes back into caring for his birthplace and continuing his legacy.
-If you would like to purchase one of these distinguished pieces, please call on 01661 843276 or email email@example.com *
+If you would like to purchase one of these distinguished pieces, please visit Cherryburn, call on 01661 843276 or email email@example.com *

 *We can post prints out to you but there is a £5 postage and packaging fee